unipv-larl/udeasy/index.md

-# udeasy
+# UDeasy

-Udeasy is an application written in Python 3 whose main goal is to allow the user to easily query a treebank and extract patterns from a treebank in CoNLL-U format.
+UDeasy is an application written in Python 3 whose main goal is to allow the user to easily query a treebank and extract patterns from a treebank in CoNLL-U format.
 The functions to extract the occurrences from a treebank rely on the udapi